ohmjs/ohm/doc/incremental-semantics.md

 ## Defining an attribute

 The first step for building an incremental processing pipeline is to define an attribute.
 In Ohm, an _attribute_ is like an operation, but (a) it takes no arguments, and (b) it is memoized.
-The attribute's value for a given will be recalculated whenever the edit may have affected that node.
+The attribute's value for a given node will be recalculated whenever the edit may have affected that node.
 For nodes that are not affected by an edit, the attribute value is cached.

 So, the simplest kind of incremental processing pipeline you can build consists of a single attribute.
 For example, for an arithmetic grammar, you might define a `value` attribute for evaluating arithmetic expressions: